MerlinMagic2018/Lightning-Cash/README.md

 LightningCash is based on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
+( Bitcoin ---> Litecoin ---> LitecoinCash ---> LightningCash )
-LightningCash is an independant coin and is not associated in any way with LitecoinCash.
+LightningCash is an independant coin and is not associated in any way with LitecoinCash's current team !

 License